 If mold damage is not due to the everyday wear and tear on an older home, you might need documented test results to reclaim costs from homeowners insurance, your real estate seller, landlord, plumber, or new home builder.
 A certified mold inspector is trained to search “every inch of your home” and can offer mold laboratory analysis of collected samples and a professional toxic mold inspection with full documentation.
 This inspector will test the air, the wall spaces and floors, as well as those appliances that might have caused the problem.
 These more extensive measures are a great idea if you live in an older home, if you suspect a problem, or if you have not tested in a few years.

-Need to find a pro for your mold inspection?Find Pros
+Ready to start your mold inspection?Find Pros

 Do-It-Yourself Mold Test Kits